When exploring concepts associated with the Anthropology of Space and Architecture, how do you differentiate between the following categories

 - How are cultural values represented within the built environment?

 Etymology of the term ‘Vernacular’ originates from early 17th century Latin ‘ meaning ‘vernaculus ‘domestic, native’ (from verna ‘home-born slave’).
 It has many interpretations and criteria when it comes to architecture, but the basic and general definition of vernacular is derived from the language or dialect spoken by ordinary people in a particular country or region.
-From an architectural perspective, vernacular vocabulary therefore means domestic and functional rather than large, classical monumental buildings.
+From an architectural perspective, vernacular vocabulary therefore means domestic and functional rather than large, classical monumental buildings traditionally built by trained architects.

-In the Encyclopedia of Vernacular Architecture of the World (Oliver:1992) defines vernacular architecture as structures that are built by and for the people.
+In the Encyclopedia of Vernacular Architecture of the World (Oliver:1992) defines vernacular architecture as structures built by and for the people.

 “Comprising the dwellings and all other buildings of the people.
 Related to their environmental contexts and available resources they are customarily owner- or community-built, utilising traditional technologies.
 All forms of vernacular architecture are built to meet specific needs, accommodating the values, economies and ways of life of the cultures that produce them”.